Forward and backward error bounds for a mixed precision preconditioned conjugate gradient algorithm: Numerical Experiments

 \section{Numerical Experiments}

 In the following, we present a set of numerical experiments designed to illustrate the theoretical results in the previous section.
 These experiments incorporate preconditioning and application of the preconditioners in lower precisions.
 The implementation of our PCG framework can be found in the software package \texttt{MixedPrecisionPCG.jl}\footnote{\url{https://github.com/thbake/MixedPrecisionPCG.jl}} implemented in the Julia programming language.
 For simplicity, we slightly abuse the previously established notation and denote unit roundoffs associated with the application of left and right preconditioners by $\machepsleft$ and $\machepsright$, respectively.
-To be precise, we set $\machepsleft = \machepss$ and $\machepsright = \machepsq = \machepsz$.
+To be precise, we set $\machepsleft = \machepss$ and $\machepsright = \machepsq$.
 Moreover, we consider the arithmetics listed in Table~\ref{tab:arithmetics} for the storage and application of left and right preconditioners and set the working precision $\macheps = 1.11\times 10^{-16}$ (fp64 arithmetic) for every experiment.
+Apart from the application of the preconditioners, all computations---including the construction of matrices and preconditioners and the evaluation of errors---are all performed in the working (double) precision.
+If we say that a preconditioning scheme was applied in a certain precision, we mean that the application of the preconditioner was carried out in said precision.

 In order to generate linear algebraic systems and have control over the distribution of eigenvalues of the corresponding matrices, we follow the setting presented in \cite[Section 2.2]{CLS2024}.
 More precisely, given $0 < \lambda_1 < \lambda_n$ we consider the diagonal matrix $A = \diag(\lambda_1, \lambda_2, \dots, \lambda_n)$ with eigenvalues